erickclasen/gen-gen-algo/README.md

    - Stochastic algorithm as a sanity check: The stochastic algorithm can be used as a quick check to ensure that the code is functioning properly before running the more computationally expensive genetic algorithm.
    - Flexible input parameters: The genetic algorithm's input parameters can be adjusted to optimize performance for the specific problem being solved.
    - Bounds: Bounds can be set on the search range.
-   - Rates - Mutation rates can be asjusted along with a type of annealling that looks for when the population has become too stagnant and requires a slight shakeup by dithering the values around.
+   - Rates - Mutation rates can be adjusted along with a type of annealling that looks for when the population has become too stagnant and requires a slight shakeup by dithering the values around.
 The idea that inspired this is simulated annealing and also a cat breeding example...
 I happened to remember a story about farmers having barn cats and once and a long while they have to do a cat exchange with another farmer to shake up the genetics a bit or else the offspring settles down to an unfit level.
    - Min or Max Optimization - Can optimize for a maximum value or minimum value.
    - Best Parameter in [0] - The best performing parameter is always bubbled into the [0] position for ease of use and visual confirmation when looking at the array.
    - Uniform or Gaussian random mutations.

+## Adjustable Parameters
+- pop: The population optional passed from outside the fxn by loading using the read pop fxn.-
+- bounds: The bounds are the lower and upper values for the search.
+Normalizes the serach to the data range.

+- opt_for_min: The default mode is True to optimize for a minimum, like error.
+Can be set False to optimize for Maximum.

+- pop_init_len: population size to initialize to, stays constant once initialized.

+- loops : How many times to loop through the ga.*Alternatively, allow breakout early based on convergance of delta value of best parameter, break on a value less than a threshold.*

+- optimization_threshold: Hyperparameter, when non zero it is the value of delta best parameter at which to early the code early as it has optimized enough.

+- warmup_loops: Defaults to 10, number of loops to run before allowing early breakout on optimization.

+- smoothing_const: The Rate of decay for the EMA that calculates the best parameter, default = 0.1.

+- run_ga_code: By default the GA algorithm is run, if this is set or passed as False then the SA, Stochastic Algorithm is run, mostly for a demo and to use as a sanity check.
+Lets say running the GA code is giving weird results or a warmup test is needed to just get going.
+Getting an optimization up and running or debugged with the SA code means less hyperparams to worry about and when it works with SA than goto GA (again) to adjust hyperparameters.

+- verbose: Turns on verbose messaging, mostly for debug.
+Turned off means less printed info when the epochs run.

 ## Contents
 * **genalgo.py** - is the code that can be imported as a module to perform optimization using a genetic algorithm.